torvalds/linux/Documentation/vm/slub.rst

 ==========================

 The basic philosophy of SLUB is very different from SLAB.
-SLAB requires rebuilding the kernel to activate debug options for all slab caches.
-SLUB always includes full debugging but it is off by default.
+SLAB requires rebuilding the kernel to activate de options for all slab caches.
+SLUB always includes full deging but it is off by default.
-SLUB can enable debugging only for selected slabs in order to avoid an impact on overall system performance which may make a bug more difficult to find.
+SLUB can enable deging only for selected slabs in order to avoid an impact on overall system performance which may make a  more difficult to find.

-In order to switch debugging on one can add an option ``slub_debug`` to the kernel command line.
-That will enable full debugging for all slabs.
+In order to switch deging on one can add an option ``slub_de`` to the kernel command line.
+That will enable full deging for all slabs.

 Typically one would then use the ``slabinfo`` command to get statistical